vkrishnanb-directionsonit/js-basic-lessons/notes/bvk_notes/1/05-types-Introduction.md

 ## Types in Java Script

-**SNOB N US**
+**BONNUSS**
 ---
+1. Boolean
-1. String
+1. Object
 1. Number  - All numbers like integers, decimals, and floats are all one type .
-1. Object
-1. Boolean
 1. Null -
 1. Undefined -
+1. String
 1. Symbol - (new into js) used for assigning unique id .
 Always gives a guaranteed unique identifier

 Everything in the above list are `Primitive type` except Object.